Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-05-18 (BR)
+- Auto-Scouts will leave alien colonies, even if they don't have new star systems to explore.
+This is to avoid damaging your relationship with that empire.

 25-05-16 (BR)
 - Fixed rare occurring crash when selecting Galaxy shapes.
 - Error Message will display the best save game to be sent.